 The writing appears to be on the wall: Students are no longer willing to go into debt for an education that offers no clear return on investment.
 As a result, a growing number of students are now looking for viable alternatives, including increased access to online courses and programs.
 Despite the growing demand, however, a recent Inside Higher Ed study suggests that online learning currently remains a much lower priority for most postsecondary leaders than free speech and politics.

-The 2018 Inside Higher Ed Survey of College and University Chief Academic Officers was conducted by Gallup and answered by 516 provosts or chief academic officers (CAOs).
+The 2018 Inside Higher Ed Survey of College and University Chief Academic Officers was conducted by Gallup and included responses from 516 provosts or chief academic officers.
 While one might expect technology, virtual learning, eLearning, MOOCs, and AI to be key concerns, the survey found that politics rather than tech is currently the greatest preoccupation among U.S. university leaders.

-While online learning and ed tech are not a key focus of the 2018 Inside Higher Ed Survey of College and University Chief Academic Officers, the survey does hold some notable findings about online learning and technology-based assessment:
+While online learning and edtech are not a key focus of the 2018 Inside Higher Ed Survey of College and University Chief Academic Officers, the survey does hold some notable findings about online learning and technology-based assessment:

 Other key survey findings concern faculty readiness to embrace digital learning and assessment tools:

 - More than 90% of the Chief Academic Officers surveyed said they were investing in faculty training to delivery online courses.

 - In addition, 60% of those surveyed said said they offered faculty the knowledge needed to assess the effectiveness of the digital technologies they were increasingly using.

 Disconnect Between Students and Leaders